Dream (YouTuber): Speedrun cheating scandal

 In a YouTube video, Dream maintained that the accusations of his cheating were untrue.
-In response to the report by speedrun.com, Dream commissioned a report by an anonymous statistician, who Dream claimed was an astrophysicist, that argued the actual odds of Dream obtaining the items legitimately were 1 in 10 million.
+In response to the report by speedrun.com, Dream commissioned a report by an anonymous statistician, who Dream claimed was an astrophysicist.
+They argued that the odds of a Minecraft speedrunner seeing luck comparable to Dream's was 1 in 10 million, instead of the speedrun.com team's 1 in 7.5 trillion.
 Dot Esports said that the report did not exonerate him, and "at most" it suggested it was not impossible that he was lucky.
 The moderation team stood by their ruling and issued a rebuttal to Dream's report.
 In a Twitter post, Dream indicated that he would accept their decision without admitting fault.
 On February 4, 2021, Matt Parker, a YouTube personality and recreational mathematician, published a 40-minute video on the controversy supporting the conclusions of the moderators, estimating the actual odds of being 1 in 20 sextillion (2 × 1022).

 On May 30, 2021, in a written statement, Dream stated that he had in fact been using a "disallowed modification" that altered item drop probabilities, although he maintained that the addition of the modification was unintentional.
-According to him, this discrepancy was a result of an unknown change to a client mod written for his YouTube channel.
+According to him, this discrepancy was a result of a change to a client mod written for his YouTube channel.
 In his statement, he said that the item modifications were changed by the developer of the mod, and said that he was unaware of the addition until February 2021.
 After becoming aware of the addition, he deleted his video response to the speedrun.com moderators.
-Dream explained that he did not mention his discovery of the addition publicly back then because he "felt like the community had been through enough drama and that it was pointless".
+Dream explained that he did not mention his discovery of the addition publicly back then because he "felt like the community had been through enough drama and that it was pointless."
 He also "didn't want to be the center of controversy for the hundredth time" and that he figured "it would be a story I would tell in a few years when no one really cared."

 In a 2021 interview with YouTuber Anthony Padilla, Dream said that he regretted his initial reaction to the cheating scandal, saying that "I handled the situation horribly.
 When it originally came out, my response was, You guys are idiots, blah blah blah."
 When asked by Padilla how he thought he should have handled the scandal, Dream said that "I should have shut off all my devices for a couple days and been like, OK, let me not react with emotion."